margomerritt/Data-Knights/README.md

 Machine Learning Model: A write up on our machine learning model is located in the progess notes from March 5, 2023.
 A mockup of the machine learning model has been written.
 The files are titled "Neural_Network.ipynb" and "Random_Forest.ipynb".
 They are were pushed to the KAV_branch and have been merged with the main branch.

 Database:

+The data was imported into a Jupyter notebook.
+The data was then imported to SQL using Pandas.
+The database files and analysis are currently located on the JAK_branch.
+This branch also has the SQL queries saved to it and additional screenshots of the SQL tables in pgAdmin.

 <img width="869" alt="Screenshot 2023-03-06 at 9 13 00 PM" src="https://user-images.githubusercontent.com/114188120/223302687-a4dc14eb-a6fe-48e1-a1f8-6216e5a6cd19.png">